elkorn/walkins/README.md

 Todo
 -------

-For now there are a few things:
+For now there are quite a few things:
 * fix the goddamn slash!
 * handle disabled builds
+* loosen the path dependencies
 * make notification system pluggable
 * make the `.walkinsrc` config better
 * decide on the config format